kwonghung-YIP/setup-istio-multi-primary-diff-network/README.md

 - **Disable the swap [[ref]](https://serverfault.com/questions/684771/best-way-to-disable-swap-in-linux)**
   run `sudo swapoff -a`
-  comment out swap setting in `/etc/fstab`
+  comment out swap setting in `/etc/fstab` to make the permanent change run `free -h` to check the swap size

 - **Assign the VM with a static IP [[ref]](https://www.linuxtechi.com/assign-static-ip-address-ubuntu-20-04-lts/)**
   update the `/etc/netplan/00-installer-config.yaml` as following